 Are dogs allowed into the Centre?

-- Entrance Area toilets - located adjacent to the main coffee shop area
+- Entrance Area toilets - located to the right of the main coffee shop area.

-- Build It Theatre toilets – Located at the side of the theatre.
+- Build It Theatre toilets – located at the side of the theatre, near the Renovation House.

 Disabled toilets are located in each facility.
 Baby changing is located in the entrance area toilets and the disabled toilets near the Build It Theatre.